im-acc/Portfolio/README.md

 ![alt text](https://github.com/Gucciimad/Portfolio/blob/main/Qty_relocaliser2.PNG?raw=true)

-Night operations solution for Montreal's bike share data (12-07-2019 from test data set).
+Night operations 7 truck solution for Montreal's bike share data (12-07-2019 from test data set).
+Green stations are emptied and red stations are filled.
 ![alt text](https://github.com/Gucciimad/Portfolio/blob/main/sol_vis_12_07.png?raw=true)
 (In the morning, bikes are leaving residential-like areas in direction of Downtown Montreal and in late afternoon this trend is reversed.
 This represents a typical commute to work weekday.)